 Editor's Note: This review was updated on November 9th, 2022.
 We performed a complete project overhaul, slightly changing the weighting of each metric and adding five new mats to ensure a comprehensive lineup.

 Weight: 6 lbs | Material: Cork and Eco-Friendly Rubber

-Comfortable and stable
+Comfortable and supportive

-A little heavy
+A little slow to dry

 Great traction when wet

 Folds easily for extra cushion